tinko26/ao/docs/modules/alarm-queue-2.md

 title: "ao_alarm_queue_2.h"
 ---

-# ao_alarm_queue_2.h
+# Overview

-This module implements the [alarm queue](../alarm-queue.md) using an array-based [binary heap](../binary-heaps.md).
+The `ao_alarm_queue_2` module implements the [alarm queue](../alarm-queue.md) using an array-based binary heap.
 Since the array is allocated statically, the capacity of the alarm queue is both fixed and limited, which can pose a challenge on a proper configuration.
 The following table exhibits the time complexities of the individual operations.

 | Operation | |
 |-----------|-|